 Level 4 (Year 5 & 6)

-UNSW Maths and English Competitions for 2016
+UNSW Maths and English Competitions

 Each year students in Years 3 - 6 at Eltham North Primary School have the opportunity to participate in the Australasian Schools English and Mathematics Competition.
 The competition is an initiative of Educational Assessment Australia (EAA) of the University of New South Wales.
 The UNSW competition provides an opportunity for all students to gain a measure of their own achievement in an external assessment situation.
 It provides schools with comprehensive reporting of result sand also gives parents helpful information regarding their child’s performance in English and Mathematics.